 He is currently on faculty in the Douglas College Theatre Program, is a Founding Faculty member of, and instructor in the two year Expressive Arts Therapy Training Program through Langara College Continuing Education, is RingMaster, Co-Creator, and Director with the award winning James and Jamsey, and runs his own courses through, Fantastic Space Enterprises, which he founded in 1995 to assist in expanding dimensions in self knowledge, creation, and communication.

-On behalf of Blue Egg Entertainment Inc. I am honoured to be producing these two workshops and once again be collaborating with Raïna and Wendy.
-When working with artists my interest is always the mind-body-spirit connection and freedom from mind domination.
+On behalf of Blue Egg Entertainment Inc. I am honoured to be producing this retreat workshop and again be collaborating with Raïna and Wendy.
+When working with artists my interest is always the mind-body-spirit connection and freedom from thought domination.

 I am an entrepreneur, producer, coach and artist.
 I could say that my education and involvement in the physical and performing arts began when my life began; I am a fifth generation dancer and forever grateful to have been born into a family that espoused the value of the arts.
 Through my company, Blue Egg® and its training division, I have been designing and producing integrated training programs in collaboration with artists and teachers for seven years.